Wondering how to use stencils?

 All of these media give you different results:

-• Use Pops of Color if you want a hard, plastic-y, stiff stenciled image or if you are new to stenciling; I think Pops of Color is one of the easiest media to stencil with.
+- Use Pops of Color if you want a hard, stiff stenciled image or if you are new to stenciling; I think Pops of Color is one of the easiest media to stencil with.

-• The Distress Mica sprays also result in a gorgeous, shimmery finish — and I like Mica a LOT, because it is so beautiful, and unlike Titanium Dioxide, which may be carcinogenic, Mica is believed to be harmless.
-However, save any sprays for when you have more experience working with stencils, because it can be a bit of a challenge to get sprays exactly where you want them; they can make a real mess.
+- Mica spray also results in a gorgeous, shimmery finish — and I like Mica a LOT, because it is so beautiful, and unlike Titanium Dioxide, which may be carcinogenic, Mica is believed to be harmless.
+However, I recommend saving any sprays for when you have more experience working with stencils, because it can be a bit of a challenge to get sprays exactly where you want them; they can make a real mess.

 If you happen to have reinkers in your craft supply stash, I invite you to grab one along with your stencils and tools and try this idea: